aoloe/htdocs-contesto/README.md

 content:

-- create the table in prices
+- create the other prices pages
-- create the contact form
+- process the contact form (cf. old site)
+- create the other pages.

 style: